State of Missouri: Definition of Gifted

 Students who meet the screening criteria in one or more areas (grades 1-5) will move on to individual testing.

-· Students who meet the screening criteria on the CogAT and do not meet the achievement criteria on the STAR will be given the Kaufman Test of Educational Achievement (KTEA-3).
+· Students who meet the screening criteria on the CogAT and do not meet the achievement criteria on the STAR will be given the Kaufman Brief Intelligence Test, Second Edition (KBIT-II).

 · Students in grades 6-12 are screened on an individual basis and must meet the criteria to move on to individual testing.
 If you wish to refer a secondary student for gifted services, please contact the Identification Office and request a referral form.